-

 The genocide teaching project of American University's school of law.

-This organization works to ensure the well being of the Jewish people worldwide and
+This organization works to ensure the well being of the Jewish people worldwide and to advance human rights and democracy internationally.

 The ADL works to stop the defamation of the Jewish people and to ensure justice and fair treatment for all people.